-A diverse and thriving metropolitan area of 2.8 million people, St. Louis is a place where the fun and culture of a big city are readily available, yet living here is easy and affordable.
-We encourage you to explore St. Louis and learn more about what our city has to offer.
+In fact, our city earns accolades from techies, foodies, music-lovers and outdoor enthusiasts nationwide.
+A diverse and thriving metropolitan area of almost 3 million people, St. Louis is a place where the fun and culture of a big city are readily available, yet living here is easy and affordable.

 The student perspective